strangehurst/PNML.jl/docs/src/layers.md

 The IR is implemented under the assumption the the input pnml file is valid.
 All tags are assumed to be meaningful to the resulting network.
-The pnmlcore schema requires undefined tags will be considered pnml labels.
+The pnmlcore schema requires undefined tags on objects will be considered pnml labels.
 The IR is capable of handling arbitrary labels.
-Many label tags from higherlevel pnml schemas are recognized by the IR parsers.
+Many label tags from higherlevel pnml schemas are recognized by the IR core parser.

-While the Petri Net Type Definition (pntd) is present in every valid net, it was not necessary to consult the type during creation of the IR.
-It is expected that conforming to pntd will be done at a higher level.

 Some parts of pnml are complicated.
 Not yet completed bits may be implemented as wrappers holdind unparsed XML.
 In fact, parts of pnml are specified as holding